 - make sure you are eligible for citizenship

 - understand the risks and rewards of applying

 - fill out application forms

 - enjoy your status as a U.S. citizen

-Becoming a U.S. Citizen also shows how you may be able to take advantage of special procedures if you are disabled, in the military, the spouse of a U.S. citizen, or for other special circumstances.
+Becoming a U.S. Citizen also shows how you may be able to take advantage of special benefits and procedures if you have a disability, are in the military, or are the spouse of a U.S. citizen.

-This edition reflects current and proposed laws, as well as new fees and procedures.
-Plus, learn about new rules governing naturalization through Armed Forces service, and get the most up-to-date contact information available.
+This new 7th edition reflects current and proposed laws, as well as new fees and procedures.

 “The clearest, most accurate explanation of immigration laws for nonlawyers thus far.”-Immigration Law Today